Big Sandy Elementary (2022)

 Data for Big Sandy Elementary:

 2020/21: For the 2020/21 school year, a new diagnostic test (i-Ready) was used to assess reading and math achievement for all students.
 The diagnostic tests were given three times during the year.
 Throughout the school year, students were progress monitored using the i-Ready pathway to determine if students were mastering the essential standards that had been taught.
 (See PLC data 20-21 attachment above).
 The Alabama Comprehensive Assessment Program (ACAP) was also given as a summative assessment at the end of the year.
-Results have not been released from the state department at this time.
+(See ACAP 20-21 data attachement above.)
+BSE was above the district and state ACAP scores for this year.

 Overall growth was achieved in the areas of reading and math on i-Ready.